phischa/laravel-unixplorer/README.md

 ## My Implementation

+All four tasks have been completed, including additional features like dark mode, custom TypeScript type definitions and comprehensive test coverage.

 ### Technical Details

 - **Query Scopes**: Moved filter logic to reusable scopes in the University model (`scopeSearch`, `scopeFilterByCourse`, `scopeMinRating`).